LowLevelMahn/alpha_waves_loader/README.md

 This is the reverse engineered, english-language text menu game loader ALPHA_E.COM of the DOS game Alpha Waves aka Continuum

-Due to super tiny floppy and memory sizes of that time most games used "loaders" that mostly combine graphics/sound/etc. code into in-memory build executables
-- ALPHA_E.COM is the english version of such a "loader" for AlphaWaves
+Due to super tiny floppy and memory sizes of that time most games used "loaders" that mostly combine graphics/sound/etc. code into in-memory build executables, ALPHA_E.COM is the english version of such a "loader" for AlphaWaves

 Loader menu | Game intro
 --- | ---